Daddy-Demonic/Hellfl4re-Hospital/README.md

 => Patient Demographics:
  The dataset includes the following variables:
- Name- Patient's name
+ Patient's name,
- Age
+ Age,
- gender
+ gender,
- contact
+ contact,
- Address
+ Address,
- Guardian
+ Guardian and
- Aadhar identification number - twelve digits.
+ Aadhar identification number - should have at least twelve digits.

 => Medical History:
- Diseases
+ Diseases,
- Medications
+ Medications and
  Current doctor

 => Data Entry Process: The data can be entered in the Excel file.
 The data entry process involves manual entry.